syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add `SfSignaturePad` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfSignaturePad](https://www.nuget.org/packages/Syncfusion.Xamarin.SfSignaturePad), and then install it.

-N> Install the same version of `SfSignaturePad NuGet` in all the projects.
+N> Install the same version of `SfSignaturePad` Nuget in all the projects.

 **Method 2: Adding SfSignaturePad reference from toolbox**